Hong Kong International Airport: History

 On 31 July 2000, Todd Salimuchai, a regularised illegal immigrant in Hong Kong with no provable nationality, forced his way through a security checkpoint using a fake pistol, took a woman hostage, and boarded a Cathay Pacific aircraft.
-He demanded to be flown to Burma, which he claimed was his native country but had refused to admit him due to his lack of documents.
-He surrendered to police two and a half hours later.
+He was demanded to be flown to Burma, which he claimed was his native country but had refused to admit him due to his lack of documents.
+He surrendered to the police two and a half hours later.

-Officially opened in June 2007, the second airport terminal, called T2, (check-in facility only) is linked with the MTR Airport Express on a new platform.
-The terminal also features a new shopping mall, SkyPlaza, providing a large variety of shops and restaurants, together with a few entertainment facilities.
-T2 also houses a 36-bay coach-station for buses to and from mainland China and 56 airline check-in counters, as well as customs and immigration facilities.

-Besides T2, the SkyCity Nine Eagles Golf Course has been opened in 2007 whereas the second airport hotel, the Hong Kong SkyCity Marriott Hotel; and a permanent cross-boundary ferry terminal, the Skypier, began operations in 2008 and 2009 respectively.
-Development around T2 also includes the AsiaWorld-Expo which has started operation in late 2005.
+Besides T2, the SkyCity Nine Eagles Golf Course was opened in 2007 whereas the second airport hotel, the Hong Kong SkyCity Marriott Hotel, and a permanent cross-boundary ferry terminal, the Skypier, began operations in 2008 and 2009 respectively.
+Development around T2 also includes the AsiaWorld-Expo which started operation in late 2005.
 A second passenger concourse, the North Satellite Concourse (NSC), opened in 2010, followed by the Midfield Concourse in December 2015.

 During August 2019, the airport was shut down multiple times as demonstrations were held inside the airport during the 2019–20 Hong Kong protests, over 160 flights were cancelled as both the arrivals and departures sections of the airport were occupied.

-The third runway, known as the North Runway, opened in 2021, the first part of the Hong Kong International Airport Master Plan 2030 to open.
-The Center runway was then closed to facilitate construction works and upgrades.
+The third runway, also known as the North Runway, was opened in July 2022.
+It is the first part of the Hong Kong International Airport Master Plan 2030 to be implemented.
+The third runway is 650 hectares in land area, roughly the size of Gibraltar.
+The Centre Runway and Terminal 2 of the airport were then closed to facilitate construction works, expansion and upgrades.
+The Centre Runway was reopened on 28 November 2024.
+Terminal 2 is undergoing major expansion and is expected to re-open in 2025.